Zeze Peters: The Human Factor in Artificial Intelligence

-Peters spoke about the difficulties of founding a startup and the importance of maintaining humanity when dealing with artificial intelligence.
+Recently, Peters spoke with The Edge, A Leader’s Magazine, about the difficulties of founding a start-up and maintaining humanity when dealing with artificial intelligence.

 Companies often boast about the accuracy of their AI to predict trends in marketing.
 What’s the best way to still account for the human factor?